fmi/java-course/03-oop-in-java-ii/lab/README.md

      * @param course the course which will be bought.
      * @throws IllegalArgumentException if the account buyer is of type BusinessAccount and course has category which is not among the permitted for this account
      * @throws InsufficientBalanceException if the account does not have enough funds in its balance.
+     * @throws CourseAlreadyPurchasedException if the course is already purchased for this account.
      * @throws MaxCourseCapacityReachedException if the account has reached the maximum allowed course capacity.
      */
     void buyCourse(Course course) throws InsufficientBalanceException, CourseAlreadyPurchasedException, MaxCourseCapacityReachedException;